Vasily42/cpu-throttle/README.md

 cd cpu-throttle
 cargo build --release
 ```

+Note: only tags are considered usable, so you may need to checkout latest tag.

 Then link or copy binary (to /usr/local/bin/) or use cargo --install

 Also you can link/copy .service to /etc/systemd/system/ and enable unit: